 Suitability for publication, either as written material or as a visual/aural record, under the auspices of the Society, or elsewhere with the acknowledgement of the Society's assistance.

-Persons or Groups wishing to apply for Grants or Awards should download an Application Form and submit this when completed, together with any synopsis or particulars requested, for consideration by a Sub-Committee of Trustees especially charged with assessment of that and any other applications received.
+Persons or Groups wishing to apply for Grants or Awards should download an Application Form and submit this when completed, together with any synopsis or particulars requested, for consideration by the Trustees especially charged with assessment of that and any other applications received.

 Potential Applicants should be aware that submissions received in the early part of the year will be more likely of success in getting a Grant/Award that year, than those which arrive later, when other budgetary processes may have imposed funding constraints.

-Final decisions about Grants/Awards in any one year will be made by the Executive Committee of Trustees, acting upon the recommendations of the appointed Sub-Committee.
+Final decisions about Grants/Awards in any one year will be made by the Executive Committee of Trustees.

 Anyone who would like to add to the award fund should get in touch with our Chairman who will be pleased to discuss any proposals.